Invisible failures in human-AI interactions: Failure archetypes by domain

 \section{Failure archetypes by domain}

 Our annotation effort included a step in which we labeled each transcript for the primary and secondary domains for that interaction.
-This yields a set of \stat{59} primary domains and \stat{104} secondary domains.
+This yields a set of \stat{52} primary domains and \stat{84} secondary domains.
 For our final analysis, we study the relationship between these domains and our invisible failure archetypes.

 The full set of domains is given in \cref{appendix:domains-all}.
-In \cref{fig:dq-ppmi}, we show the PPMI values (\cref{sec:cooccur}) derived a matrix in which the rows are domains, the columns are our archetypes, and the cells contain co-occurrence counts.
+In \cref{fig:dq-ppmi}, we show the PPMI values derived a matrix in which the rows are domains, the columns are our archetypes, and the cells contain co-occurrence counts.
 To keep this analysis manageable, we show just the top 10 domains by frequency (though the values are from the full PPMI matrix).
 This provides a diverse and relevant sample of different goals people have with LLM-based AI: creative writing, user interface design, software development, education, general knowledge, content production, lifestyle, translation, gaming, and IT infrastructure.

 This analysis immediately reveals important contours to the invisible failure landscape.
-First, though \arch{The drift} is the most common archetype (\cref{fig:archdist}), only \domain{creative_writing} and \domain{design_ux} show unexpectedly high rates of this archetype, with \domain{gaming} a distant third.
-Second, \arch{The mystery failure} is most prevalent in a handful domains, with \domain{creative_writing}, \domain{content_production}, and \domain{personal_lifestyle} being outliers.
-These may be domains where we lack enough insight even to get robust signals of the nature of the failure.
-Third, the only very large value for \arch{Visible failure} is in \domain{software_development}.
+First, though \arch{The walkaway} is the most common archetype (\cref{fig:archdist}), it is not especially overrepresented in any domain.
+By contrast, \arch{The silent mismatch}, which is also highly frequent, seems to be closely associated with \domain{creative_writing} and, to a lesser extent, \domain{design_ux}.
+Second, \arch{The confidence trap}, \arch{The contradiction unravel}, and \arch{The partial recovery} seem to be associated with domains involving factual knowledge and objective capabilities; in these areas, conflicting statements by the AI are likely to be apparent, and this might be key to recovery.
+Third, and relatedly, the largest value for \arch{Visible failure} is in \domain{software_development}.
 This is a highly verifiable domain that is dominated by experts who are likely to be able to spot mistakes and inclined to talk back to the AI when it makes mistakes.
 By contrast, we should perhaps worry about the domains with low rates of \arch{Visible failure}; these are the domains with mistakes that can only be spotted using deep analysis techniques like ours, in part because users are not identifying and overtly complaining about errors.

 It should be noted that the PPMI values can exaggerate small values and differences between categories.
 In \cref{appendix:domain-analyses}, we show a matrix using the probability of each archetype given each domain and a matrix giving the raw co-occurrence counts.
 These views of the data do not take the prior frequency of domains or archetypes into account, and they don't directly track differences between observed and expected values the way PPMI values do, but they are a useful counterpoint.
 In our assessment, they are consistent with all of the observations made above, though the contrasts are weaker, as expected.